And the time is near!

-3. It’s absolutely gorgeous – wild flowers abound red poppies, wisteria, jasmine, fields of green.
-The landscapes of spring are spectacular.
+4. It’s absolutely gorgeous – wild flowers abound, red poppies, wisteria, jasmine, fields of green… The landscapes of spring are spectacular.

-10. The opportunity to burst out of the gate and hit the road accompanied by birdsong!
-In Colorado I know that it is officially spring the first time I hear a Meadowlark.
+10. The opportunity to hit the road accompanied by birdsong!
+In Colorado we know that it is officially spring when the Meadowlark first begins to sing.
 There is nothing like riding a bike and seeing a bird with its chest puffed singing a passionate ode to spring.